lucaslorentz/auto-compute/README.md

 ```
 personBuilder.IncrementalComputedProperty(p => p.NumberOfCats, b => b.AddCollection(person => person.Pets.Where(pet => pet.Type == "Cat"), pet => 1));
 ```
-In this example, NumberOfCats is incremented/decremented based on changes to Pets collection or to Pet's Type property.
+In this example, NumberOfCats is incremented/decremented based on changes to Pets collection or to Pet's Type property, without loading all pets from affected persons.

 ## DbContext features

 The following DbContext methods are also available for unmapped scenarios:
 - **GetAffectedEntitiesAsync**: Given a computed expression, it returns the root entities affected by the unsaved DbContext changes.
-- **GetChangesAsync**: Given a computed expression, it returns the root entities affected by the unsaved DbContext changes with their respective original and current values.
+- **GetChangesAsync**: Given a computed expression, it returns the root entities affected by the unsaved DbContext changes with their respective computed original and current value.
-- **GetIncrementalChanges**: Given an incremental computed definition, it returns the root entities affected by the unsaved DbContext changes and their respective incremental change.
+- **GetIncrementalChanges**: Given an incremental computed definition, it returns the root entities affected by the unsaved DbContext changes and their respective computed incremental change.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.